 The truth of the matter was Ronnie used Diablo as a chauffeur for several months until Diablo shuffled away to greener pastures with a fresh driver's license.
 You cannot say greener pastures out loud in Saskatchewan without raising laughs the size of dirt clouds.
 As if there could be any greener pastures than Saskatchewan.
 Ronnie allows him to continue collecting welfare cheques at the Moosimin address.
 It's not like a social worker wanders out to the Manitoba border to check on the whereabouts of the much younger son of the mother of Satan.

 In his daily endeavours, Diablo acquires Quaaludes, 100mg morphine, Valium, and speed, anywhere from Saskatoon to Toronto, and lately Talwin and Ritalin in Winnipeg.
 Endless comings and goings at odd hours in highway buses crossing the endless expanse of Canada leaves him feeling delightfully disoriented.
-He lives with a master plan, of course, which comes with a strategic mind developed out of an urgent need for survival, and the chase of an elusive object, and Diablo reads.
+He lives with a master plan, of course, which comes with a strategic mind developed out of an urgent need for survival, and the chase of an elusive object.

-Gifts from Munchhausen mom were a legacy of permanently disabling conditions, double-joints, knobby knees, big ears, a long nose, FASD and drug addiction, nicotine habit, (mostly heroin)-related congenital damage, and the disorders keep on giving, in cash, to spend on hookers, travel, and a carefree existence.
+A legacy of gifts from Munchhausen mom was permanently disabling conditions, pigeon-chest, double-joints, knobby knees, big ears, a long nose, FASD, drug habits, nicotine habit, (mostly heroin)-related congenital damage, and disorders of all sorts that keep on giving in cash to spend on hookers and travel and a carefree existence.
 He has several crash pads across the country.
-He is overdue to visit his Toronto 'address,' which is a bivouac with Tony, located a few blocks from The Brass Rail on Yonge Street, Diablo's all-time favourite peeler bar.
+He is overdue to visit his Toronto 'address,' which is a bivouac with Tony and large colony of cockroaches, located a few blocks from The Brass Rail on Yonge Street, Diablo's all-time favourite peeler bar.

 There are no strip clubs in Saskatchewan or Manitoba.
 There are strip clubs in Alberta, but Diablo isn't connected in the province of Alberta.
 There are strip clubs in Montreal.
 He watched a superbly stacked blonde on St. Catherine's Street dance it up to Funky Town.
 Diablo's interest in Montreal is strictly to pick up two-year-old Cadillacs and Oldsmobile 98s and deliver them to Regina.
 Diablo doesn't run a welfare scam in Quebec.
 Too much hassle about speaking French and explaining where you came from.
 “I came from my mother and it wasn't pretty.
-You don't want to hear about it.
+You don't want to hear any details.
+And you don't want to get me started.
 Il n'ete votre probleme, unless you conjure it.”

 HELLO My Name, Is: Tiny (name-tag on his chest) is a Jamaican who lives in Toronto in a dirty yellow bathrobe and a belt with a large hunting knife stuck in it, and it was an unsightly bathrobe but at least it wasn't pink.
 Meeting Tony was 'Luck of the Draw' when Diablo fell off a Greyhound Bus five days (and 50, 10mg Valium pills) after leaving Regina, he thinks, with a night spent in Winnipeg and a night in Thunder Bay, (he thinks, maybe yes maybe no, on Thunder Bay).
 During the period in reflection, he cannot say for certain the month, and, don't forget, memories fade or completely disappear on occasions when you are involved with drugs, doing them, but there was a sign in front of a monstrous looking red brick building in St. James district, across Church Street, not far from downtown Toronto's acclaimed Yonge Street, longest street in Canada.